 You can also influence things Young people have plenty of influencing opportunities.

-The City allocates a budget for young people, the use of which they negotiate and vote on every year.
-Previous years' youth budget money has been used to organise activities such as football tournaments and theatre trips.
-A young person can apply for the Youth Council, which exerts influence over matters important to young people across the city.
-Young people can also submit an initiative to the City regarding something that they would like to change. → Details about the youth centres and other youth services provided by Helsinki can be found on the Youth Helsinki website: nuorten.hel.fi Free-of-charge hobbies for children and young people The Finnish Model for Leisure Activities provides free-of-charge hobby activities for 3rd-9th-grade pupils, i.e. children and young people aged roughly 9-15.
+Details about the youth centres and other youth services provided by Helsinki can be found on the Youth Helsinki website: nuorten.hel.fi Free-of-charge hobbies for children and young people The Finnish Model for Leisure Activities provides free-of-charge hobby activities for 3rd-9th-grade pupils, i.e. children and young people aged roughly 9-15.
 The activities are provided at all comprehensive schools in Helsinki.
-The activities are held after the school day in school facilities or their surroundings. → Free-of-charge hobbies for children: harrastukset.hel.fi/suomenmalli mage: Maija Astikainen / City of Helsinki Helsinki City Museum Helsinki City Museum is located in the city centre, at a corner of Senate Square, in the city's oldest block area.
+The activities are held after the school day in school facilities or their surroundings. ➔ Free-of-charge hobbies for children: harrastukset.hel.fi/ suomenmalli

+Helsinki City Museum Helsinki City Museum is located in the city centre, at a corner of Senate Square, in the city's oldest block area.
 The museum is open every day and entry is always free of charge.
 You are welcome to spend time and hang out in the pleasant lobby area, at exhibitions, at events and in the museum shop.
 Helsinki City Museum is the only museum in the world focusing on Helsinki.
 In the museum, you can learn about the city's history, everyday life and local phenomena.
 Children and families can delve into the history of Helsinki and play in the Children's Town.
 If you have a group in which you are studying Finnish together, you can reserve a free guided tour of the City Museum's exhibitions for your group.
-In addition to exhibitions, the City Museum provides various events, such as guided walking tours, lectures, concerts, children's events, film screenings and holiday market events. → Learn more about Helsinki City Museum: helsinginkaupunginmuseo.fi
+In addition to exhibitions, the City Museum provides various events, such as guided walking tours, lectures, concerts, children's events, film screenings and holiday market events.

-Other museum locations to see in Helsinki

-Villa Hakasalmi

-Villa Hakasalmi is located near Musiikkitalo, Finlandia Hall and Oodi in Töölönlahti.
+➔ Learn more about Helsinki City Museum: helsinginkaupunginmuseo.fi Other museum locations to see in Helsinki Villa Hakasalmi Villa Hakasalmi is located near Musiikkitalo, Finlandia Hall and Oodi in Töölönlahti.
 The museum has rotating Helsinki-themed exhibitions and plenty of events.
 The entrance fee is 16 euros.
 People under the age of 18 can enter free of charge.
 Entry is free to all on the last Friday of every month.

-Burgher's House in Kruununhaka

-Come see what kind of a home a family in Helsinki would have in the 1860s.
+Burgher's House in Kruununhaka Come see what kind of a home a family in Helsinki would have in the 1860s.
 The Burgher's House is open in the summer season and at Christmas.
 Entry to the museum is always free of charge.
-Worker Housing Museum in Vallila Come take a peek into the different kinds of homes of workingclass families in the 1900s.
-The Worker Housing Museum will open in 2025.
+Workers' Museum in Vallila Come take a peek into the different kinds of homes of working-class families in the 1900s.
 Entry to the museum is always free of charge.
 Tram Museum in Töölö The Tram Museum provides fun activities for children and everyone interested in trams.
 The museum is open every day and entry is always free of charge.